-The Afternoon I Drank Malbec at the World's Best Vineyard and Forgot About Everything Else
+An Afternoon of Malbec at the World's Best Vineyard — Where Everything Else Falls Away

 The drive south from Mendoza city takes ninety minutes.
 You start in urban sprawl, pass through olive groves and peach orchards, and then the road opens up and the Andes appear — not as a distant backdrop but as a wall.
 A 6,000-meter wall of rock and ice that runs the entire western horizon like a natural skyscraper.

-Somewhere around the town of Tupungato, my driver, Martin, pointed through the windshield and said, "Aconcagua."
-The highest peak in the Americas, 6,961 meters, was just... there.
+Somewhere around the town of Tupungato, your driver points through the windshield and says one word: "Aconcagua."
+The highest peak in the Americas, 6,961 meters, is just... there.
 Snow-capped and enormous and ordinary in the way that mountains are ordinary to people who live beneath them.

-I was on my way to Zuccardi Valle de Uco, named the world's best vineyard by the World's Best Vineyards list.
-I'd expected a good wine tasting.
-I hadn't expected the landscape to rewire something in my brain about what a vineyard could be.
+The destination is Zuccardi Valle de Uco, named the world's best vineyard by the World's Best Vineyards list.
+Come expecting a good wine tasting.
+Leave with the landscape having rewired something about what a vineyard can even be.

 The Valley

-The Uco Valley sits at 1,200-1,500 meters elevation — higher than any wine region I'd visited.
+The Uco Valley sits at 1,200–1,500 meters elevation — higher than almost any wine region you'll set foot in.
 The vineyards here aren't the rolling green hills of Tuscany or the neat rows of Napa.
 They're desert vineyards.
 Rocky soil, harsh sun, snowmelt irrigation.
 The vines struggle, and struggling vines produce concentrated grapes, and concentrated grapes produce the wines that critics call "profound" and "complex" and other words that sound pretentious until you taste one and think, oh, that's what they meant.

-The air was dry and clear.
-The sky was enormous.
-The Andes filled the western sky like a mural.
+The air is dry and clear.
+The sky is enormous.
+The Andes fill the western sky like a mural.

 Zuccardi